-Theme Scenarios Future Sensors Syndicate 4 - having designed a future vehicle with an organic sensing capability, based on a metamorphous organic life cycle materials skin rather than individual sensors your team has been invited to consider the manufacturing system which would enable this new technology.
+Theme Scenarios Workshop findings Future Sensors uture Sensors Syndicate 4 - having designed a future vehicle with an organic sensing capability, based on a metamorphous organic life cycle materials skin rather than individual Sensor as skin.
+Bio reactor manufacture - grown as a skin (absorb out of atmosphere and grow).
+Alternative: Graphene sub-strait with bio sensor implanted. sensors your team has been invited to consider the manufacturing system Challenge - how to make it scalable & resilient?
+Needs: which would enable this new technology.
+Biotech industry in Australia Development of AM hybrid machines with co-material deposition Development of business model - duel Defence/other markets Policy/ governance - who owns the IP?

-Workshop findings

-ma (at nsor as skin.
-Bio reactor nufacture - grown as a skin osorb out of atmosphere and ow).

-ernative: Graphene sub-strait th bio sensor implanted.

-allenge - how to make it scalable esilient?

-1 Ne eds:

-• Biotech industry in Australia

-• Development of AM hybrid machines with co-material deposition

-• Development of business model - duel Defence/other markets

-• Policy/ governance - who owns the IP?

-• What is the regulatory

 What is the regulatory environment - what are the laws - hybrids, anti-GM, bioethics, etc.

-Power generation, distribution and storageSyndicate 5 - following a natural disaster in one of our pacific partners, it took four months to restore power using 2017 technology.
+Theme Scenarios Workshop findings Power generation, distribution and storage Syndicate 5 - following a natural disaster in one of our pacific partners, it took four months to restore power using 2017 technology.
 The R&D team has created a system based around solid state batteries to solve the problem.
-Your project team has been funded to consider the manufacturing system to support this.Current manufacturing of batteries involves two separate processes, one for the negative side, one for the positive, which are brought together.Could look to using a layered approach by slowly adding layers on top of each other or could use a 'sandwich approach' where two layers are made separately and then put together - similar to the process of laminating. the equipment used to manufacture the batteries could adapt to differing customer requirements.
+Your project team has been funded to consider the manufacturing system to support this.
+Current manufacturing of batteries involves two separate processes, one for the negative side, one for the positive, which are brought together.
+Could look to using a layered approach by slowly adding layers on top of each other or could use a 'sandwich approach' where two layers are made separately and then put together - similar to the process of laminating.
+A really disruptive idea would be if the equipment used to manufacture the batteries could adapt to differing customer requirements.
 Currently very expensive specialist equipment is needed to manufacture specific batteries.